 Building a gazebo roof

 The roof of a gazebo can be its most defining visual element.
 Striking gazebo roofs can be constructed with hand cut rafters, sawed roof planks, wood shake shingles and a raised second roof or cupola for visual appeal and ventilation.
-Look elsewhere for information on these elements.
-Here I describe a truss roof with asphalt shingles on plywood.
+I didn't do that because I decided my carpentry skills weren't up to it.
+Until I made that decision, I did a lot of research -- at this bottom of this page I provide several links to resources for building a gazebo roof from scratch.
+Mainly I describe here how I contracted for the design of a hip style truss roof with asphalt shingles on plywood.

 Roof Design: Get a local truss company to help you.

 Some gazebo plans will provide diagrams of rafters with minimal instructions on how to cut them.
 Cutting rafters is a skill frequently referred to as "the mark of a true carpenter" and the "hallmark of a real craftsman."
 These are things I will never be mistaken for.
 I made several mistakes building this gazebo, but I wasn't stupid enough to try cutting my own rafters.
 But if you think you are up to it, exposed rafters make a very beautiful interior and you can't beat the bragging rights of measuring, cutting, and assembling a hip roof built from rafters.
 There are many guides online and in carpentry manuals to get your started.
-A couple to get you started:
+Check out the bottom of this page for more information on this.

 However, I compromised on beauty and skill by hiring the local roof company to design a build a truss.
 Provide them width and length of your roof area and they will computer design a truss, cut and assemble the truss pieces using their computer operated equipment, and then deliver them to your backyard.
 The truss is not as appealing a look as the hand cut rafters, which provide an open cathedral look, as discussed on this site.